rvennam/istio-roks-101/workshop/exercise-1/README.md

     You have access to the following projects and can switch between them with 'oc project <projectname>'
     ```
-Your CLI is now connected to your Red Hat OpenShift cluster running in IBM Cloud.
+Your Cloud Shell CLI is now connected to your Red Hat OpenShift cluster running in IBM Cloud.

 ## Validate cluster access using `oc` commands